|Current Scholarship Opportunities|

 9th grade: Freshmen will take the 9th grade PSAT.

 10th grade: Sophomores will take the 10th grade PSAT.
-They can also take the COMPASS if they plan to dual enroll as juniors.
+They can also take the ACCUPLACER if they plan to dual enroll as juniors.

 11th grade: Students can take the PSAT which is a practice for the SAT and attached to the National Merit Scholarship.